Graphics-Group/Covid-19-visualizations/README.md

 facilites and that smaller counties have more meat-packing plants.

-This is my opinion, but rather than explaining using extenuating circumstances, I think the call to action is that we *all* have a role to play in reducing the spread.
+This is my opinion, but rather than explaining using extenuating circumstances, I think the call to action is that we need to do more to protect our vulneraablities, including packing plants, long-term care, hopsitals.
+We *all* have a role to play in reducing the spread.